 mean?
 Clarification of the insurance language is important.
 There are very few people who will read a policy cover to cover and understand what it means.
 This article is intended to take basic information of property investor insurance and explain what it means to you.

-The Unspoken Language, Understanding Actual value vs replacement value.
+The Unspoken Language, Understanding Actual value vs replacement value

 We’ve probably all seen the commercial about the car insurance.
 You know, the one that goes “your insurance company won’t replace the total value of your new car”.
-And then the guy says, “you didn’t pick the wrong insurance plan, you picked the wrong insurance company.
+And then the guy says, “you didn’t pick the wrong insurance plan, you picked the wrong insurance company”.
 Unfortunately, this commercial isn’t telling you the whole story through the guy on the bench.
 He’s leaving out key information.
 But, in the disclosure at the end of the commercial, it says, “the insurance company will pay you the full value of your car plus depreciation”.
 You see how they slipped that word depreciation in there at the end where you weren’t paying attention to it?
-So, when you’re talking about cars, it’s true that if you have been driving the car for even a short period of time and then you total it, the value of the car has depreciated.
-It’s very seldom that you can use something for any length of time, and it doesn’t depreciate.

-Investors Property Insurance Optionsinsurance for investors
+Investors Property Insurance Options

 When purchasing property investor insurance, you have a choice.
 You can select the option of replacement cost value or actual cash value.
 The definition of each of these terms makes a big difference in premiums.
 You need to be sure that as an investor of properties, you have an insurance agent that you trust and that will take the time to go over your options and explain what the terms mean for your situation.